 It is important to note that if you live in California, this product is prohibited when it comes to indoor use.
-It can still be used in barns, garages and well ventilated outdoor areas.
+It can still be used in barns, garages, and well ventilated outdoor areas.
 Weighing it at under 28 pounds, this is a portable and easy to carry unit; it even has a carrying handle!

 If you live in a small studio apartment, or are looking to heat up your garage, this is a great option that’s on the cheaper side and is easy to move around from room to room.

 If you’re looking for a powerful kerosene heater, this is a solid choice.
-The Mr. Heater Forced Air Kerosene heater is made to be used in large garaged or on outdoor job sites.
+The Mr. Heater Forced Air Kerosene heater is made to be used in large garages or on outdoor job sites.
 It has a high-output, completely enclosed motor.
 The controls are made extra large so you can easily adjust what you need to, even with gloves on.

 It has a high limit safety switch and is equipped with photo CAD cells that shut the heater down if the conditions are unsafe.
-If you’re anxious about getting a kerosene heater, this one should take your worries away, as it has a lot of built in safety features.
+If you’re anxious about getting a kerosene heater, this one should take your worries away as it has a lot of built in safety features.

-It has been factory tested and is save even if you use fuels that aren’t kerosene, though it’s not recommended.
+It has been factory tested and is safe even if you use fuels that aren’t kerosene, though it’s not recommended.
 This heater has several high quality components that will make it last for years.
 You’ll be able to easily set it up within 5 minutes as soon as you unbox it.
 Unlike other kerosene heaters on the market, this unit does require an outlet to run.